 Are skillet chicken fajitas healthy?

-The fajitas themselves are simply sauteed chicken and veggies.
+The fajitas themselves are simply sauteed chicken and vegetables.
 As a result, it is a very healthy meal.
 Depending on your choices, the fajita toppings can add a lot of extra fat and calories to the meal.
+I make it all the time like these Low-Carb Shrimp Fajita Meal-Prep Bowls.

 Try some of these healthy fajita toppings: